-Picture 11.33 JPA 22 Land North of Smithy Bridge
+Picture 11.34 JPA 22 Roch Valley

-- 1. Deliver around 300 new homes, including provision of larger (4, 5 and 6 bedroom) houses, and affordable housing in accordance with relevant local plan requirements; higher value family housing, to meet needs within the local area and to attract and retain higher income households, taking advantage of its attractive setting next to Hollingworth Lake and the Rochdale Canal. - 2.
-Achieve excellent design and sustainability through masterplanning and the use of design codes for the whole site to ensure comprehensive development; - 3.
-Deliver a landscape-led development, incorporating high-quality green and blue infrastructure, which maximises that takes advantage of the site's attractive setting next to Hollingworth Lake and the Rochdale Canal and reflects and responds to the special qualities and sensitivities of the key
+- Deliver around 200 homes including provision of larger (4, 5 and 6 bedroom) houses or similar types of larger homes as agreed with the Local Planning Authority, and affordable housing in accordance with relevant local plan requirements, on the northern part of the site adjacent to existing residential areas; - 2.
+Achieve excellent design and sustainability through masterplanning and the use of design codes for the whole site to ensure comprehensive development; - Safeguard the land between the developed part of the site and the River Roch to contribute to measures that deliver flood alleviation benefits for the River Roch catchment between Littleborough and Rochdale town centre; - 4.
+Reflect and respond to the special qualities and sensitivities of the key characteristics of the Pennine Foothills (West /South Pennines) landscape